Lee Eunseok: Meditation Chapel

 The Meditation Chapel consists of three distinct spaces, each designed to offer a unique meditative experience.
 The Sea Chapel (바다 채플) offers a faint view of the sea when standing and a view of the sky when seated, encouraging quiet contemplation.
 The Closet Chapel (골방 채플) provides an intimate, secluded environment for solitary reflection on fundamental values.
 The Sky Chapel (하늘 채플) opens to the sky and is surrounded by greenery, fostering a deep connection with the natural world.
 The wall of this space rises above average human sight, shielding the ground-level scenery and guiding visitors' gaze toward the sky.

 The Meditation Chapel has garnered acclaim for its meticulous architectural design, as recognized by the 2023 Korean Institute of Architects Awards, which praised its architectural promenade and the interplay of light with the natural surroundings.
 The exposed concrete's sleek finish and formwork patterns transcend economic value, focusing more on the experiential than the functional.
 Its design exemplifies extreme minimalism, presenting a floating box from the outside while transforming the interior walls into thematic variations that underscore the chapel's role as a space for pilgrimage and existential reflection.

 The design philosophy of the chapel draws heavily from the Eastern concept of emptiness (비움; 여백), inviting visitors to engage more deeply with the environment than with the architectural elements themselves.
 The front horizontal window offers a view of the sky and sea, encouraging prolonged gazing and a meditative state.
 The concealed pipe organ within the concrete walls resonates harmoniously, enhancing the immersive experience.

-Envisioned not as a traditional place of worship but as a space for experience, the chapel fosters an inclusive environment open to all.
-Visitors can journey through the space, from the open embrace of the Sky Chapel to the secluded introspection of the Closet Chapel, exploring a spectrum of existential experiences.
-Ultimately, the Meditation Chapel stands as a testament to the power of minimalist architecture, seamlessly blending with nature to offer a profound sanctuary for contemplation and reflection.